Peanut Butter Wolf Presents Stones Throw: Ten Years

 Peanut Butter Wolf Presents Stones Throw: Ten Years is a compilation album released by Stones Throw Records.
 The album celebrates the founding of Stones Throw ten years earlier.
-Many songs were taken from past Stones Throw releases to demonstrate growth over the 10-year period, however, there are also unreleased tracks found on this album.
-On January 23, 2007, this album has been re-issued as a 2/CD featuring the 2nd disc as a mix CD by J-Rocc of the Beat Junkies.
+Many songs were taken from past Stones Throw releases to demonstrate growth over the 10-year period; however, some of this album's tracks had not been previously released.
+On January 23, 2007, this album was re-issued as 2 CDs featuring the 2nd disc as a mix CD by J-Rocc of the Beat Junkies.